 she / her

-Serena (she / her) wants to de-stigmatize mental illness and educate others about it since she has witnessed the effects of mental health struggles in many ways.
-Being a person of colour, she’s especially committed to enhancing mental health services for people in isolated communities and members of equity-deserving populations.
-She has had her art displayed in a gallery, and she enjoys swimming in her free time.
+Serena Bains (she / her) wants to help address the stigma around mental health and educate others about it because she’s observed the effects of mental health challenges in many ways.
+Being a person of colour, she’s especially dedicated to enhancing mental health services for people in remote communities and members of equity-deserving groups.
+A cause that’s important to her as a student athlete is helping to destigmatize mental health care in sports, which she advocates for in her local community.
+She’s had her art displayed in a gallery and enjoys spending time with friends when she can (when she’s not in the gym or listening to music).

 Kids Help Phone recognizes the importance of Indigenous leadership in all of our work.
 Under the direction of the Manager of Indigenous Initiatives, and with the collaboration of our internal Indigenous Initiatives Committee, our Indigenous programs are also led by an external, Indigenous Advisory Council.